Crude oil supply and demand balance

 Impact on ETFs and stocks

-The roller coaster ride in crude oil prices can impact the earnings of oil and gas producers such as Cobalt International Energy (CIE), Goodrich Petroleum (GDP), Triangle Petroleum (TPLM), and QEP Resources (QEP).
+The ups and downs in crude oil prices can impact oil and gas producers’ earnings such as Comstock Resources (CRK), Cobalt International Energy (CIE), Goodrich Petroleum (GDP), and QEP Resources (QEP).

-Crude oil prices also impact funds such as the ProShares UltraShort Bloomberg Crude Oil (SCO), the ProShares Ultra Bloomberg Crude Oil (UCO), the Fidelity MSCI Energy ETF (FENY), the VelocityShares 3x Inverse Crude Oil ETN (DWTI), and the PowerShares DWA Energy Momentum ETF (PXI).
+Volatility in crude oil prices also impacts funds such as the ProShares UltraShort Bloomberg Crude Oil (SCO), the PowerShares DB Crude Oil Double Short ETN (DTO), the ProShares Ultra Bloomberg Crude Oil (UCO), the Fidelity MSCI Energy ETF (FENY), the Direxion Daily Energy Bear 3x ETF (ERY), the VelocityShares 3x Inverse Crude Oil ETN (DWTI), and the PowerShares DWA Energy Momentum ETF (PXI).

 For more on crude oil prices, read Saudi Arabia: Weather Will Be a Key Demand Driver of Oil in 2H16.
 For more on crude oil price forecasts, read Will Crude Oil Prices Test 3 Digits Again? and Major Banks Downgrade Crude Oil Prices despite OPEC’s Deal.